adamparkosidis/astronomical-object-recognition-Pytorch-LR/README.md

-# We create a Pytorch logististic regression model to predict whether an observed object is a star, galaxy, or quasar.
+# A Pytorch logististic regression model to predict whether an observed object is a star, galaxy, or quasar.

 ## The Data